PreciousEbu/Credit-Card-Fraud-Detection/README.md

 The best approach to defend yourself against credit card fraud is to take precautions whenever possible.
 Technology innovation, data analytics tools, and machine learning make it feasible to create models that can accurately forecast credit card frauds and contribute to its reduction.
 Machine learning algorithms can identify fraud and atypical credit card transactions.

+### Problem and Approach
+The type of problem this prediction solves is a classification problem.
 Using algorithms like logistic regression, random forests, support vector machines (SVMs), deep neural networks combined with autoencoders, long short-term memory (LSTM) networks, and convolutional neural networks (CNNs), it is possible to classify credit card transactions as genuine or fraudulent.
 Another way is through credit card profiling where it can be determined if someone is using a credit card legitimately or fraudulently
 Also, by using techniques for outlier identification to spot transactions that are noticeably different from typical credit card transactions (or "outliers") can help uncover credit card fraud.
+In this project, the approach used was machine learning algorithms.

 #### What are the benefits of using machine learning for credit card fraud detection
 - ##### Performance